QubinoHelp/Shelly_Wave_FW_OTA/Wave_1PM/README.md

 - Power mesurement optimzed for 'true power' measurment
 - Added filter for electrical disturbances to avoid unnecessary reporting.

-- other minor fixes and improvements.
+- Other minor fixes and improvements.

 **version [10.13] - [2023-06-01]
 - initial firmware release